datanav/docs/technical/hubspot-membercare.rst

      - "string"

-HubSpot Contactcompanyassociation to Membercare Persons
+HubSpot Contactcompanyassociation to MemberCare Persons
 -------------------------------------------------------
-Every HubSpot Contactcompanyassociation will be synchronized with a Membercare Persons.
+Every HubSpot Contactcompanyassociation will be synchronized with a MemberCare Persons.

-Once a link between a HubSpot Contactcompanyassociation and a Membercare Persons is established, it will keep in sync between the two systems, regardless of where it is edited.
+Once a link between a HubSpot Contactcompanyassociation and a MemberCare Persons is established, it will keep in sync between the two systems, regardless of where it is edited.

-The following properties are synchronized between a HubSpot Contactcompanyassociation and a Membercare Persons:
+The following properties are synchronized between a HubSpot Contactcompanyassociation and a MemberCare Persons:

 .. list-table::
    :header-rows: 1

    * - HubSpot Contactcompanyassociation Property
-     - Membercare Persons Property
+     - MemberCare Persons Property
-     - Membercare Data Type
+     - MemberCare Data Type

-HubSpot Contactcompanyassociationtype to Membercare Companycategories
+HubSpot Contactcompanyassociationtype to MemberCare Companycategories
 ---------------------------------------------------------------------
-Every HubSpot Contactcompanyassociationtype will be synchronized with a Membercare Companycategories.
+Every HubSpot Contactcompanyassociationtype will be synchronized with a MemberCare Companycategories.

-Once a link between a HubSpot Contactcompanyassociationtype and a Membercare Companycategories is established, it will keep in sync between the two systems, regardless of where it is edited.
+Once a link between a HubSpot Contactcompanyassociationtype and a MemberCare Companycategories is established, it will keep in sync between the two systems, regardless of where it is edited.

-The following properties are synchronized between a HubSpot Contactcompanyassociationtype and a Membercare Companycategories:
+The following properties are synchronized between a HubSpot Contactcompanyassociationtype and a MemberCare Companycategories:

 .. list-table::
    :header-rows: 1

    * - HubSpot Contactcompanyassociationtype Property
-     - Membercare Companycategories Property
+     - MemberCare Companycategories Property
-     - Membercare Data Type
+     - MemberCare Data Type

-HubSpot Deal to Membercare Invoices
+HubSpot Deal to MemberCare Invoices
 -----------------------------------
-Every HubSpot Deal will be synchronized with a Membercare Invoices.
+Every HubSpot Deal will be synchronized with a MemberCare Invoices.

-Once a link between a HubSpot Deal and a Membercare Invoices is established, it will keep in sync between the two systems, regardless of where it is edited.
+Once a link between a HubSpot Deal and a MemberCare Invoices is established, it will keep in sync between the two systems, regardless of where it is edited.

-The following properties are synchronized between a HubSpot Deal and a Membercare Invoices:
+The following properties are synchronized between a HubSpot Deal and a MemberCare Invoices:

 .. list-table::
    :header-rows: 1

    * - HubSpot Deal Property
-     - Membercare Invoices Property
+     - MemberCare Invoices Property
-     - Membercare Data Type
+     - MemberCare Data Type
    * - properties.dealstage
      - creationInfo
      - "string"